AayushChaube/hello-world/README.md

 Hi Humans!

 Aayush here.
 I like Python, Machine Learning and Data Science.
-You mght wanna close that window.
+You might wanna close that window.
 Because there's and East Wind coming.